Exhaust Gas Recirculation (EGR) Tube Replacement

 Keep in mind:

 During the EGR valve replacement, your mechanic should also inspect the vacuum hoses connected to the EGR valve.
-If the vacuum hoses are cracked (leaking), EGR valve will not function properly.
+If the vacuum hoses are cracked (leaking), the EGR valve will not function properly.

 How it’s done: